 To use smart pull, give the cord a series of short tugs which will raise the blind in increments.
 To release, just pull completely and the let spool unwind.

-The continuous loop option is great for larger shades that are raised and lowered frequently.
-This provides a neater look because the cord is a fixed length and the tensioning device is adhered to the window frame or floor, eliminating dangling cords.
+The continuous loop option is great for larger blinds or shades that are raised and lowered frequently.
+This provides a neater look because the cord is a fixed length.
+The tensioning device adheres to the window frame or floor, eliminating dangling cords.

 To operate the continuous cord loop, hold the front loop string and pull one hand over the other to lift the blind or shade up.
-To lower, grasp the back loop string and pull with the same motion evenly and smoothly.
+To lower, grasp the back loop string and pull with the same motion.

 You may see the continuous cord loop referred to as Easy Glide, Easy Up Lift, Easy Rise, Easy Up, Soft Glide, Ultra Lift or Ultra Touch.

 Cordless lift options are available on many products and are easily operated by hand.
 The ease-of-use and safe features of cordless blinds or shades make them some of the most popular.

 A key feature of cordless window treatments is that they are safer for children.
 However, these blinds can only be raised as high as the person operating them can reach.

 How do cordless blinds work?
 They have an adjustable tension system with multiple spool drums that raise and lower the blinds without the need for any exposed cords.
 The cordless operation creates a clean look across your window treatments.